idcrook/shairport-sync-mqtt-display/README.md

 ![Screenshot](python-flask-socketio-server/screenshot1.png)

--	Webserver app - [python-flask-socketio-server](python-flask-socketio-server) in this repo
+Webserver app - [python-flask-socketio-server](python-flask-socketio-server/) in this repo

 -	Real-time updates.
 Displays track info
 -	Playback controls right in your browser
-	-	Configurable UI and support for mobile browsers
+-	Configurable UI.
+Support for mobile browsers and as a webapp.

+#### License

+The code and documentation is Copyright © 2019 David Crook under the [MIT License](LICENSE).

 ---